HL7/fhir-mCODE-ig/input/pagecontent/examples.md

 * **Comorbid Condition**:  <a href="Condition-mCODEComorbidConditionExample01.html">mCODEComorbidConditionExample01</a> shows an example for a patient diagnosed with Type 2 Diabetes Mellitus.
  * **ECOG Performance Status**:  <a href="Observation-mCODEECOGPerformanceStatusExample01.html">mCODEECOGPerformanceStatusExample01</a> shows an example for a patient with an ECOG Performance Status of 1.
  * **Karnofsky Performance Status**: <a href="Observation-mCODEKarnofskyPerformanceStatusExample01.html">mCODEKarnofskyPerformanceStatusExample01</a> shows an example for a patient with a Karnofsky Performance Status of 80.
- * **Cancer Related Medication Statement**: <a href="MedicationStatement-mCODECancerRelatedMedicationStatementExample01.html">mCODECancerRelatedMedicationStatementExample01</a> shows an example for a patient who is currently receiving gefitinib and <a href="MedicationStatement-mCODECancerRelatedMedicationStatementExample02.html">mCODECancerRelatedMedicationStatementExample02</a> shows an example for a patient who completed a treatment of getfitinib.
+ * **Cancer Related Medication Request**: <a href="MedicationRequest-mCODECancerRelatedMedicationRequestExample01.html">mCODECancerRelatedMedicationRequestExample01</a> shows an example for a patient who is currently receiving gefitinib and <a href="MedicationRequest-mCODECancerRelatedMedicationRequestExample02.html">mCODECancerRelatedMedicationRequestExample02</a> shows an example for a patient who completed a treatment of getfitinib.
  * **Cancer Related Surgical Procedure**: <a href="Procedure-mCODECancerRelatedSurgicalProcedureExample01.html">mCODECancerRelatedSurgicalProcedureExample01</a> shows an example for a patient who underwent a partial lobectomy of the lung for cancer treatment.
   * **Cancer Related Radiation Procedure**: <a href="Procedure-mCODECancerRelatedRadiationProcedureExample01.html">mCODECancerRelatedRadiationProcedureExample01</a> shows an example for a patient who went underwent brachytherapy for cancer treatment.
  * **Tumor Marker**: <a href="Observation-mCODETumorMarkerExample01.html">mCODETumorMarkerExample01</a> shows a simple example of an EGFR tumor marker status as positive.